niffersnsfw/boundhub-media-helper/README.md

-# Video Downloader Browser Extension

-A browser extension that adds download functionality to video and image album pages on boundhub.com.
-Available for both Firefox and Chrome.
-Firefox is recommended, Chrome is untested.

-# Words to the wise
+# Trust and safety

-Should you trust an extension sideloaded from outside the extension store? **Absolutely the fuck not.** That is never a good idea unless you're absolutely sure what you're getting into.
-There could be any sort of malware or otherwise malicious code that someone has put in the extension.
-I've included jszip in this extension to be able to download albums as a single file, which comes as minified code which further obfuscates its functionality.
-If you don't know what you're doing, don't install a sideloaded extension.
+Should you trust an extension sideloaded from outside a browser's extension store? **Absolutely the fuck not!** That is never a good idea unless you're sure what you're getting.
+There could be any sort of malware or otherwise malicious code that I've put in the extension.
+I've included a third party library (JSZip) in this extension to be able to download albums as a single file, which comes as minified code which further obfuscates its functionality.
+If you don't know what you're doing, **don't install a sideloaded extension**.

 That being said, the code here is open source for all eyes to see, and it's just a pretty minimal bit of DOM Manipulation (heh).
-If you're not a developer, you should do something like passing this extension along to an LLM to get it to verify the safety of the code.
+You can check the version of JSZip I've included with the official source to verify the checksums match. **If you're not a developer, you should do something like passing this extension along to an LLM to get it to verify the safety of the code.**

+There is nothing malicious here, but you should still heed my warning for this and anything else.

 # Usage